willianmano/moodle-block_ranking/README.md

 This new version is more simpler and easy to use, but, with more visual resources.

-The ranking works with the activity completion, so you need to enable that and configure the criterias for all activities you want to monitor.
+The ranking works with the activity completion tracking, so you need to enable that and configure the criterias for all activities you want to monitor.
 The plugin only add points to activities with completion criterias.
 The method to add points remains the same.

 There are different ways to gain points.